top of page

 If your income comes from dividends or retained profits, traditional banks may still struggle to assess your affordability.

-But more lenders are now recognising the true picture especially for limited company directors with a solid trading history.
+However, more lenders are recognising the true picture, especially for limited company directors with a solid trading history.

 To get mortgage-ready in 2026, make sure you have: